Love God. Love Others. Make Disciples.

 A Roman Catholic parish, under Douglas Crosby O.M.I.
 Bishop of Hamilton Ontario, we hold to the ancient Christian faith as recorded in Sacred Scripture and authoritatively interpreted by the Church.
 The celebration of the Eucharist is the source and the summit of our faith — a faith we seek to live and serve with the whole of our lives in vibrant and creative ways.

 We believe the Bible is the inspired, inerrant Word of God.
-Our preaching and messages aim to break open the relevance of the Bible for our daily lives.
+Our preaching aims to break open the relevance of the Bible for our daily lives.
 Changing and growing into the likeness of Christ is not just greater knowledge of our faith, but doing what God’s Word says.
 Discipleship ultimately means life-change.

 We believe that Jesus came to seek and save the lost.
 We heed God’s command to share his name with the world.
 We look for the opportunity to invite disconnected Catholics and those who do not yet know him to join us.
 As a church we want insiders to reach outsiders.